Working as a Teacher in Australia

 If you are a qualified primary school teacher you can’t apply for the Skilled Independent (Subclass 189), you can choose to apply for a Skilled Nominated Visa (Subclass 190) instead.

-This is a permanent visa in Australia that does not require an employer to sponsor.
+These are permanent visas in Australia that do not require an employer to sponsor.

 This visa allows the visa holder to work for a school for the company in Australia.
 It may lead to PR after 3 years.